Follies, National Theatre 2017 review ★★★★★

 Stephen Sondheim’s momentous 1971 musical comes alive with sparkle, surrealism and stunning performances in this superlative National Theatre revival by director Dominic Cooke.

-The seven Tony-award-winning musical, first performed in 1971, captures a particular moment in theatre history – when the mainstay Broadway revue shows that dominated entertainment in the interwar years reached the very end of their reign.
-Stephen Sondheim's songbook is stuffed with modern classics, including 'Broadway Baby', 'I'm Still Here' and 'Who's That Woman'.
+The seven times Tony award-winning Follies captures a moment in theatre history – when the mainstay Broadway revue shows that dominated entertainment in the interwar years reached the end of their reign.

 |What||Follies, National Theatre review|

 |Where||National Theatre, South Bank, London, SE1 9PX | MAP|

 |Nearest tube||Waterloo (underground)|

 14 Feb 19 – 11 May 19, 7:30 PM – 9:45 PM